Why Printed Maps Are Getting Harder To Find…

 My Last Word

 So, I guess it’s high time to come up with another reason to attend a snowmobile show.
 How about all that new sled tech?
 Or chatting with snowmobile district and club volunteers?
 Checking out new gear?
 Or connecting with tourism folks and hospitality providers?
-And having the rare opportunity of mingling with so many others who share your passion for trail riding?
-Even if they can’t find any paper snowmobile trail maps to help plan their trip…
+And best of all – having the rare opportunity to mingle with so many others who share our passion for trail riding.
+Even if we can’t get any paper snowmobile trail maps to help plan our trips…

 Like This Post?
 Follow Me on Facebook!